NativeScript/nativescript-app-templates/packages/template-health-survey-ng/README.md

 # Health Survey Template
 App templates help you jump start your native cross-platform apps with built-in UI elements and best practices.
 Save time writing boilerplate code over and over again when you create new apps.

 This Health Survey template is a fundamental building block for researchers and developers to create powerful apps for medical research with visual consent flows, customizable survey modules, and HIPAA compliant cloud support from Kinvey.
+The template uses a RadDataForm component to display the Login/Register pages.
+The RadDataForm component is part of [Progress NativeScript UI](https://github.com/telerik/nativescript-ui-feedback).

 <img src="/tools/assets/phone-survey-consent-ios.png" height="400" /><img src="/tools/assets/phone-survey-question-ios.png" height="400" />